IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)

 Supports these scenarios:
-- local file paths (resolved to UNC paths using the administrative shares, so the computer name is shown in the reports)
+- local folder paths (resolved to UNC paths using the administrative shares, so the computer name is shown in the reports)
-- UNC file paths
+- UNC folder paths
-- DFS file paths (resolves them to their UNC folder targets, and reports permissions on each folder target)
+- DFS folder paths (resolves them to their UNC folder targets, and reports permissions on each folder target)
 - Active Directory domain trusts, and unresolved SIDs for deleted accounts

 Does not support these scenarios: